 In Seattle, these estimates have increased dramatically over the past couple of years, and in 2016 the Mayor declared homelessness to be a citywide crisis.
 It’s been almost 12 months since the mayor’s pronouncement and the city’s response to the crisis has been mired in conflict.
 The results of Seattle’s upcoming PIT count will show this city exactly where it stands in relation to the startling 2016 numbers.
 Not only does this count represent the first official PIT survey of overall homelessness since the crisis was declared, it also marks a shift in community leadership surrounding the process, bringing important changes to the data collection process.

 The One Night Count organization has coordinated the Seattle and King County PIT count for 37 years, but in 2017 they pass the torch to All Home, another local organization already working in the sphere of homelessness.
 This leadership transition, coupled with changes to the federal guidelines, will alter the PIT process in key areas.
 All Home has released an outline of these changes on their website.
 New features include a “shift from a ‘known area’ count to a 100% canvass of every census tract in the county,” and “more comprehensive sample-based survey efforts including both shelter/service sites as well as non-service locations.”
 Such decisions mark an effort to broaden the base of information collected to capture a more accurate (and perhaps more urgent) picture of Seattle’s current homelessness crisis.
 Simply put: these numbers could be the largest yet.

-With All Home finishing preparations, the Seattle community, homeless and housed alike, is waiting for the PIT count to put a number to a crisis experienced by all.
+With All Home finishing preparations, the Millionair Club Charity and the Seattle community, homeless and housed alike, wait for the PIT count to put a number to a crisis experienced by all.